ava-labs/etna-devnet-resources/manual_etna_evm/README.md

 Source code: none

-Runs step 6 again so nodes could pick up changes after upgrade
+Runs step 6 again so nodes can pick up changes after the upgrade

 ### 9. 🏥 Checking subnet health

 Source code: [9_check_subnet_health/health.go](./9_check_subnet_health/health.go)

-Knocks on `http://127.0.0.1:6550/ext/bc/[CHAIN_ID]/rpc` and asks for an EVM chainID intill gets an answer.
-Once the node is fully booted and synced, it will be available.
-It might take a couple menites.
-Monitor with `docker logs -f node0`.
+Polls `http://127.0.0.1:6550/ext/bc/[CHAIN_ID]/rpc` and requests the EVM chainID until it receives a response.
+The endpoint becomes available once the node is fully booted and synced, which can take a few minutes.
+You can monitor progress with `docker logs -f node0`.

 ### 10. 💸 Sending some test coins

 Source code: [9_check_subnet_health/health.go](9_check_subnet_health/health.go)

-Sending a test transfer using generic EVM API.
-Just double checks that's the chain is operational.
+Sends a test transfer using the generic EVM API.
+This double checks that the chain is operational.

+### 11. 🎯 Activate ProposerVM fork

+Sends test transactions to activate the ProposerVM fork.

+- TODO: Add more details about ProposerVM
+- TODO: Investigate if this can be combined with EVM transfers to eliminate this step

+### 12. Initialize PoA validator manager contract

+TODO: Implementation pending

+### 13. Initialize validator set

+TODO: Implementation pending